 Very close to our base is Porto Montenegro, the renowned marina.
 Also within walking distance are several shops, restaurants and cafes.
 Tivat has it´s own airport, which is less than 15 minutes drive away.

 There is a private hotel beach a few metres from the hotel and several local restaurants nearby.
 Inexpensive taxis are available to go into Kotor town in the evening.
 The electricity supply is 220V AC and continental adapters can be used.

-Extra stay in the hotel: If you arrive earlier or want to stay longer, feel free to contact the hotel for extra nights.
-Contact info: http://hotelpalma.me/, firstname.lastname@example.org, +382 32 671 393
+Extra stay at the hotel: If you arrive earlier or want to stay longer, feel free to contact the hotel for extra nights.
+Contact info: http://hotelpalma.me/, firstname.lastname@example.org, email@example.com, +382 32 671 393

 Day 2: Swimming in the Bay of Kotor, Orahovac-Perast.
 Afternoon filming for stroke analysis and then a swim from the “Our Lady of the Rock” island to Risan.